A Brief History

 The alternative to such gigantic bombs to create the desired blast effect is a small nuclear weapon, the use of which would create problems in the form of nuclear radiation and fall out and also problems of a political and public relations nature.
 The only 2 times a nuclear bomb has been used in combat were the bombs dropped on Hiroshima and Nagasaki, Japan, in 1945.
 As terrible as the conventional giant bombs are, certainly small nuclear weapons are worse!

-Question for Students (and others): Should the US be ultra-cautious of causing collateral damage when bombing an enemy?
+Question for students (and subscribers): Should the US be ultra-cautious of causing collateral damage when bombing an enemy?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!